 As a general rule, Nightline does not store personal data of service users in call records.
 We keep call logs, but these are limited to primarily statistical information and no identifying information is recorded.
 Call statistics are used to improve our service and shared with stakeholders whom support and fund us, such as the Lancaster University Students Union.

 On some occasions, in order to detect and prevent abuse to Nightline services, we do collect data about calls we believe to be non-genuine, in order to prevent such calls taking place again in the future.
 This information includes details of the caller and the topics discussed on the call.

 Some personal data (IP addresses, email addresses, etc.) and messages are stored in the databases of our anonymous instant messaging software, and our anonymised email software, which is provided to Nightline by our umbrella organisation, the Nightline Association.
 This information is deleted from the Nightline Association database after 30 days.
-Volunteers at Nightline cannot access any personal data, and the Nightline Association does not access the databases (unless requested by us as outlined below), except in exceptional circumstances where system administrators must undertake system maintenance.
+Volunteers at Nightline cannot access any personal data and the Nightline Association does not access the databases (unless requested by us as outlined below), or in exceptional circumstances where system administrators must undertake system maintenance.
 Our email service is anonymised to remove the sender’s name and email address, so that Lancaster Nightline volunteers does not have access to this information, however if the sender includes an email signature with their name, or if they include any other personal information in the email, this will not be removed.

 In certain circumstances, Nightline may share personal data with a third party: